 3. Millennials will represent 35% of the global workforce in 2020.

-According to labor statistics data on the percentage of millennials in the workforce in 2019, over a third of the global labor force consists of those born between 1984 and 2002.
+According to hiring stats data on the percentage of millennials in the workforce in 2019, over a third of the global labor force consists of those born between 1984 and 2002.
 Similar numbers apply to the US.
 Despite experts’ comments on their low teamwork efforts and attitude issues, many agree that millennials are fast becoming the generation that will diversify and improve the world of business.
 As baby boomers and Gen X workers get older, millennials will slowly become more in control of its development.

 4. Millennials will make up 75% of the workforce by 2025.